Revised: November 9, 2017

 - Student media expenditures for:

 - Publishing student newspapers, yearbooks, magazines, paid admission event programs, and other print media.
-(Student publications are exempt from the state printing regulations per Section 35.012 Wisconsin Statutes.
-However, they are not exempt from the regular purchasing regulations in Section 16.70.)
+(Student publications are exempt from the state printing regulations per Section 35.012 Wis.
+Stats.
+However, they are not exempt from the regular purchasing regulations in Section 16.70 Wis.
+Stats.)

 - Operating student radio and television facilities.